itsAmyWall/itsAmyWall/README.md

 # Hi there! 👋

 Welcome to my GitHub!
-I'm a software engineer who enjoys building projects related to web development, security, and open-source.
+I'm a software engineer who enjoys building projects related to web development and security.
 I love experimenting with new technologies and creating tools that solve real-world problems.

 ## 🔧 Technologies & Tools